Online Kernel CUSUM for Change-Point Detection: Introduction

 Online change-point detection is a fundamental and classic problem in statistics and related fields.
 The goal is to detect a change in the underlying data distribution as quickly as possible after the change has occurred while maintaining a false alarm constraint.
 Traditional approaches are based on parametric models that detect changes in distribution parameters, such as the Shewhart chart \citep{shewhart1925application}, Cumulative Sum (CUSUM) \citep{page1954continuous}, and Shiryaev-Roberts (SR) \citep{shiryaev1963optimum}.
 For comprehensive and systematic reviews of parametric change-point detection, readers are referred to \citet{basseville1993detection,siegmund2013sequential,tartakovsky2014sequential,xie2021sequential}.

-In modern applications, especially in high-dimensional data settings, specifying the exact probability distribution can be challenging, necessitating non-parametric and distribution-free methods.
-Kernel-based methods have gained significant attention due to their flexibility and wide applicability.
-Notably, the kernel Maximum Mean Discrepancy (MMD) \citep{gretton2006kernel,smola2007hilbert,gretton2012kernel} and its applications have been extensively studied \citep{muandet2017kernel}.
-As non-parametric methods, kernel-based approaches do not require distributional assumptions and allow flexible kernel choices.
+In modern applications, especially those involving high-dimensional data settings, specifying the exact probability distribution can be challenging, necessitating non-parametric and distribution-free methods.
+Non-parametric kernel-based approaches do not require distributional assumptions, allow flexible kernel choices, and have gained significant attention due to their flexibility and wide applicability.
+Notably, the kernel Maximum Mean Discrepancy (MMD) for two-sample tests \citep{gretton2006kernel,smola2007hilbert,gretton2012kernel,muandet2017kernel} has been extensively studied.

-A significant focus in kernel-based change-point detection has been placed on the offline setting, which involves detecting and locating change-points retrospectively.
-Offline change-point detection procedures typically involve a series of two-sample tests for samples with candidate change-point locations.
+Literature on kernel-based change-point detection has focused on the offline setting, where the objective is detecting and locating change points retrospectively.
+Offline change-point detection procedures typically involve two-sample tests for samples with multiple candidate change-point locations.
 Notable examples of such procedures include the maximum Kernel Fisher Discriminant Ratio-based procedure \citep{harchaoui2008kernel}, the kernel MMD-based Scan $B$-procedure \citep{li2019scan}, and a recent kernel-based scan procedure designed to enhance detection power in high-dimensional settings \citep{song2022new}.
-In contrast, online change-point detection seeks to detect changes as soon as possible using sequential data.
-Existing online kernel-based change-point detection methods have primarily focused on the Shewhart chart-type procedure, such as \citet{li2019scan}.
-The Shewhart chart-type procedure is distinct from the CUSUM-type procedure, which relies on CUSUM recursion and is generally considered more sensitive to detecting small changes \citep{xie2021sequential}.
-The CUSUM-type procedure has yet to be developed for kernel-based methods due to increased computational and memory costs as the time horizon expands.
-A summary of existing kernel-based online change-point detection methods can be found in Table~\ref{table:kernelcpd}, while a comprehensive literature survey is presented in Section~\ref{subsec:related_work}.